linkml/linkml-project-template/README.md

 Once the poetry application is installed and the repo is cloned, run this once: `poetry install` to get the python dependencies

-Put your LinkML YAML file(s) in `model/`. kitchen_sink.yaml and core.yaml are provided as examples.
-You can remove them once you're able
+Put your LinkML YAML file(s) in `model/`. `kitchen_sink.yaml` and `core.yaml` are provided as examples. _You can remove them once you're able to generate a project based on your own modeL!_

 Finally, use the `make %.yaml` rule to generate artifacts based on the LinkML model.
 Replace the `%` with the basename oif your primary LinkML file, without the `.yaml` extension.
 In the case of the provided `model/kitchen_sink.yaml`, you would enter